-The Pluteaceae are the second family of salmon-pink spored mushrooms.
+The Pluteaceae are a second family containing some salmon-pink spored mushrooms (along with the Entolomataceae).
 Pluteaceae found in the PNW contain two traditional genera, Pluteus and Volvariella (the latter having a sac-like volva at the base of the stem like some deadly poisonous Amanitas).
-Volvariella actually represents two unrelated genera that look the same, one of which is not even in this family.
-Pluteaceae all have free gills and are usually found on wood although some "Volvariella" are found on the ground.
+Volvariella has since been split into Volvopluteus and Volvariella (viscid smooth caps vs dry fibrillose caps).
+These Pluteaceae have free gills.
+Pluteus are usually found on wood, but Volvariella/Volvopluteus can be found anywhere.
 They are saprophytic.
-Usually dry capped, seldom hygrophanous, never with a partial veil.
-Most Pluteus are 5-15cm or so unless otherwise specified.
-Few are known to be poisonous.
+Usually dry capped (except for Volvopluteus), seldom hygrophanous, never with a partial veil.
+Most Pluteus are 5-15cm or so across unless otherwise specified.
+Few if any are known to be poisonous.

 This page should be small enough to browse.
 For species with a volva, jump to Volvariella.

 Section Pluteus - this section smells and tastes like radish and has fat, spindle-shaped pleurocystidia on the gill faces that look like they are wearing jester caps.